Two-component glue for knives.

 He always works with quality materials.

-If you use an alternative bi component glue to the ones I recommended to you and with which you are well, write me in the comments.
+If you use a two-component glue alternative to those that I have recommended and with which you feel good, write me in the comments.

 Are You Experience?!